hakoerber/rbackupd/doc/sphinx/source/config.rst

 | debug   | a whole lot of information will be logged |
 +---------+-------------------------------------------+

+Note that setting this to ``debug`` fills the logfile with a lot of information that is only relevant for tracing bugs and unexpected behaviour and expands the size of the logfile significantly.

 rsync section
 +++++++++++++

+This section contains information related to the ``rsync``.

 cmd
 ~~~

 The absolute path to the rsync exectuable.
-If this key is missing, the
+If this key is missing,
-executable will be searched in $PATH
+``/usr/bin/rsync`` will be used as default.

 tasks section
 +++++++++++++

+This section contains the default values applying to all tasks, and the tasks
+themselves as subsections.
+If a default key is also present in a task
+subsection, the latter takes precedence and overwrites the default.

 rsync_logfile
 ~~~~~~~~~~~~~

-A boolean specifying whether an rsync logfile should be created.
+A **boolean** specifying whether an rsync logfile should be created.

 rsync_logfile_name
 ~~~~~~~~~~~~~~~~~~